markdbenson/dapper/README.md

 # Dapper

-Dapper is a publishing tool for static websites.
+Dapper is a publishing tool for static websites -- think of it as hair jelly for your texts.

 Distributed as a Perl module, App::Dapper comes with an application called "dapper" which you can use from the command line and makes it easy to use